 Net Cost: $18,828

 Founded in 1852 by the Society of Mary, St. Mary’s University is a Catholic, Marianist liberal arts university located in San Antonio, Texas, and has been nationally ranked as one of the best colleges in the U.S., based on value and academic reputation.
 It is accredited through the Southern Association of Colleges and Schools.

 There are more than 75 academic programs at the undergraduate level on offer at St. Mary’s, with additional pre-professional programs available in law, dentistry, pharmacy, allied health, nursing, and medicine.
-The graduate school also offers 18 master’s degrees and 2 Ph.D programs.
+The graduate school also offers 18 master’s degrees and two Ph.D programs.
+Other key highlights include: